 - In the upper-right corner of the Disks page, click Create Disk.

-- Select the target region and zone.
+- Select a region and zone.

 - Complete the following settings:

-- Click Create from snapshot, and then select a snapshot.
+- Click Create from Snapshot and then select a snapshot.

 - (Optional) Select Apply Automatic Snapshot Policy and then select an existing automatic snapshot policy.